• Skip to main content

 Although this book is located in the J FIC section of most libraries, I consider it borderline YA.
 The protagonist is 14 and the story begins with the death of Rain's best friend and love interest.
 So, your middle schooler will enjoy it, but perhaps it is of less interest to upper elementary children.
 That said, it is an excellent book.
 Rain, still grieving over the loss of her friend, gets caught up in a controversy over a relative's Indian Camp.
 She begins taking photographs for a local paper and finds her voice again.
 Despite some of the serious nature of the book, it also contains humor and examples of positive family relationships.
 Ages 11 and up.

-For readers who want more books like Tales of a Fourth Grade Nothing, and Pain and the Great One, I recommend the following book lists:
+For readers who want books like Judy Blume's books for younger readers, such as Tales of a Fourth Grade Nothing, and Pain and the Great One, I recommend the following book lists:

 • Funny books for 3rd graders